 WFA 4153.
 PRINCIPLES OF WILDLIFE CONSERVATION AND MANAGEMENT.
-(3) (Prerequisite: Sophomore standing, WFA 3133 or FO 4123 or equivalent) Two hour lecture.
-Four hour laboratory on alternate weeks.
-Principles of game management; habitat improvement; wildlife techniques; public relations.
+(Prerequisite: Sophomore Standing; WFA 3133, FO 4123 or equivalent) Two hours lecture and two hours lab each week.
+Principles of wildlife ecology, management, and conservation: habitat and ecosystem management; conservation in practice.